 Did some walking along the river and jumped into the mississippi!
 Kidding: I would never put my body in that water but I had to touch it.
 So I did stick an appendage in - add it to the list!
 I have a list, you'll see it soon.

 Ending our day trip at Marlowe's Restaurant, as seen on Guy Fieri's "Diners, drive-ins and dives," we had some ribs, and by some I mean a 20+ piece full rack, BBQ brisket, refried beans, saltly slaw, and biscuits that were more like zeppoles or doughboys depending on your neck of the woods.
 Delicious ribs.
 These babies were dry rubbed then smoked for 12 hours before a slathering of house made BBQ goes on top!
 Well done Marlowe.
 Well done.
+Head back to the airport to fly to our respective homes: NYC + BOS.

 On the descent, the blanket of cloud cover so thick above new York city was glowing a mixture of charcoal and orange, almost as if the entire city below were on fire.
 The aircraft skimmed along above the clouds like the pilot was waiting for an opening to dip through.
 When we finally dropped in, and made our way through, we exited the clouds (or from the ground you'd have called it fog) and were at most 100 meters above the runway.
 Crossing over the grand central parkway, we touched down brilliantly.
 Thanks for a smooth ride, cap'n.
 (That's what she said)